 Papers will be accepted on any legal issue specifically concerning American Indians or other indigenous peoples.

-Each of the three winning authors will also be awarded an eBook version of Cohen's Handbook of Federal Indian Law, provided by LexisNexis, and will be recognized in the American Indian Law Review.
+Each of the three winning authors will also be awarded an eBook edition of Felix S. Cohen's Handbook of Federal Indian Law, provided by LexisNexis, and will be recognized online by the American Indian Law Review.

 Phone Numbers: (405) 325-2840 and (405) 325-5191